Avocados: Which variety is the healthiest?

 - 2.5 grams of polyunsaturated fat

-Florida avocados are all members of the green-skinned avocado family.
-These have less fat, but more moisture than the Hass, and thus are not as sweet and nutty tasting.
+There are over 50 types of avocados from Florida, all of which have a bright-green skin and less fat, but more moisture, than the Hass.
+This texture gives them a savory, nutty taste.
 As they ripen, green-skinned avocados retain their light-green skin.
-Green avocados tend to bruise more easily during shipment because of their thinner skin, restricting shipments from Florida to primarily Eastern U.S. markets.
+Summer avocados from Florida tend to bruise more easily during shipment because of their thinner skin, restricting shipments from Florida to primarily Eastern U.S. markets.
 These avocados tend to be larger in size, and typically weigh a hefty 10.7 ounces (304 grams).
 One green-skinned avocado contains:

 - 6 grams of saturated fat